Malaysia · tool

 Nasi Lemak

-Fragrant rice cooked in coconut milk and pandan leaf, typically served with sambal (chili paste), fried anchovies, peanuts, cucumber, and a hard-boiled egg.
-It's Malaysia's unofficial national dish, a perfect blend of spicy, savory, and slightly sweet.
+Fragrant rice cooked in coconut milk and pandan leaf, typically served with spicy sambal, fried anchovies, peanuts, and hard-boiled egg.
+It's Malaysia's unofficial national dish, a perfect balance of savory, spicy, and slightly sweet.

 Char Kway Teow

-Stir-fried flat rice noodles with shrimp, cockles, chives, bean sprouts, and egg in a dark soy sauce.
-The smoky 'wok hei' (breath of the wok) is essential for its addictive flavor.
+Stir-fried flat rice noodles with shrimp, cockles, Chinese sausage, bean sprouts, and chives in a dark, savory soy sauce.
+The smoky 'wok hei' (breath of the wok) is essential for its distinct flavor.

 Roti Canai